cmacmackin/isoft/doc_pages/3-codeDesign/3-solvers.md

 comparable computational cost of the [[pseudospec_block(type)]] made it the better choice.

-As mentioned in XXXXXXX, it was found that, to get the level of accuracy needed for the plume solver to converge, the product of the Jacobian could not simply be evaluated using a finite difference approximation.
+As previously mentioned, it was found that to get the level of accuracy needed for the plume solver to converge, the product of the Jacobian could not simply be evaluated using a finite difference approximation.
 Instead, the automatic differentiation feature of the